AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 ## 2. Port settings

+To perform this step, I didn't wait until step1 was completed.
+It is sufficient that the Netwerkbeveiligingsgroep `Wolfram-nsg` exists.
 In order to access RAP3 from the internet, we told the virtual machine to open port 80 for http and port 8080 to phpmyadmin.
-These settings were made in the Azure portal via `Resourcegroepen > AmpersandRAP3 > WolframRAP3-nsg (Netwerkbeveiligingsgroep) > inkomende beveiligingsregels`.
+These settings were made in the Azure portal via `Resourcegroepen > AmpersandRAP3 > Wolfram-nsg (Netwerkbeveiligingsgroep) > inkomende beveiligingsregels`.
 Two rules were added:

 1. A rule called http, which makes the server listen to port 80/TCP.
 2. A rule called phpmyadmin, which makes the server listen to port 8080/TCP.